-• Total Trailer Weight: As shown in the load limits table, how much weight you can tow is limited by the number of occupants in your vehicle and whether or not you have installed a transmission fluid cooler.
-(See page 214 for information about transmission fluid coolers.)
+• Total Trailer Weight: As shown in the load limits table (See page 227), how much weight you can tow is limited by the number of occupants in your vehicle and whether or not you have installed a transmission fluid cooler.
+(See page 229 for information about transmission fluid coolers.)

 Towing a load that is too heavy can seriously affect your vehicle's handling and performance.
 It can also damage the engine and drivetrain.